 MID ESSEX HOSPITAL SERVICES NHS TRUST / SCIENCE PHOTO LIBRARY MID ESSEX HOSPITAL SERVICES NHS TRUST / SCIENCE PHOTO LIBRARY

 Chest of a 14 year old female patient with Poland syndrome.
 Poland syndrome is a congenital (present at birth) condition where the chest muscles on one side are absent or underdeveloped.
-Here, the right chest muscles (at left) are affected.
+Here, the right chest muscles are affected.
 There are often also arm and hand abnormalities on the same side of the body, such as underdevelopment, and fusion of the fingers.
 Poland syndrome is a rare condition that is thought to be caused by disruption to blood flow during embryonic development.
 It is more than twice as common in males as females.

 Model release not required.
 Property release not required.